RayKilburg/random-team-picker/README.md

 - This app was built with Vite + React + TypeScript
 - This website is currently hosted on Vercel
 - I am using local storage to store "team" data
-- React Toastify used for notifications
+- react-toastify used for notifications

 ## Usage:
 - npm install